sophiekoonin/localghost/content/posts/2020-05-03-csp/index.md

 I spent an entire day last week wrestling with a PDF-rendering library in React which was refusing to work in production.
 Locally it ran just fine, but as soon as we built our app in production mode, it wasn't doing anything.
 Looking at the console, the errors it was spitting out made my heart sink.
 I'd seen these before.

 {{< figure caption="The dreaded console error" >}}
-{{< img src="*/eval-error.png" alt="Console error: Refused to evaluate a string as JavaScript because 'unsafe-eval' is not an allowed source of script in the following Content Security Policy directive: script-src 'self'." >}}
+{{< img class="inset-image" src="*/eval-error.png" alt="Console error: Refused to evaluate a string as JavaScript because 'unsafe-eval' is not an allowed source of script in the following Content Security Policy directive: script-src 'self'." >}}
 {{</ figure >}}

 This was an error caused by our `Content-Security-Policy` (CSP) header, telling our browser that something in the library should be blocked - specifically, an `eval()` function within one of the dependencies of our PDF-rendering library.
 I did what any self-respecting developer would do and complained at anyone who would listen - okay, I posted on Twitter - and then discovered that a lot of other developers weren't aware of what CSP was or what it was for.
 So I thought I'd write a post about it.